Skip to content

 Forecast User

-A Forecast User is a Salesforce user enabled for Collaborative Forecasts who appears in the forecast hierarchy and contributes a forecast number to their manager's roll-up.
+A Forecast User is a Salesforce user who has been enabled for Collaborative Forecasts, appears in the forecast hierarchy, and whose owned opportunities roll up into a forecast number.

 § 01